Drugs & Medications - Vagitrol Vagl

 This medication has been prescribed for your current condition only.
 Do not use it later for another infection unless told to do so by your doctor.
 A different medication may be necessary in that case.

-If your sexual partner experiences symptoms, they should contact their doctor immediately.MISSED DOSE:
+If your sexual partner experiences symptoms, they should contact their doctor right away.MISSED DOSE:

 If you miss a dose, use it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.STORAGE: